JohnTheWhiteBelt/BDB-S19-Final-Project/README.md

 ## What does your project do?

-* Upload a picture/video to IPFS
+* Upload a picture/video(or any other file)
-* Notarize a picture/video's existence.
+* Notarize a file's existence.
-* Verify whether a picture/video is notarized before.
+* Verify whether a file is notarized before.
-* Show information about a notarized picture/video.
+* Show information about a notarized file.
 Such as timestamp for notarization, file size, owner of the file.

 ## How to set it up?